Um Bongo: History

 In 1986, Libby's removed all artificial colouring, sweeteners and preservatives from Um Bongo, replacing them with natural colouring.
 Citric acid was also taken out and replaced with lemon juice.
 Since 2011, citric acid has again been in use.

 Nestlé launched the Um Bongo brand in Portugal in 1988, running a Portuguese version of the TV advertisement, using the slogan Um Bongo, O bom sabor da selva ("Um Bongo, The great flavour of the jungle").
 Portuguese company Compal acquired the "Um Bongo" brand from Nestlé by 2003.

 Compal merged with Sumol in 2009.
 The company launched Um Bongo 100% Fruit in 2010 and a themed toy collection named Um Bongo e o bom coração da selva ("Um Bongo and the great heart of the jungle") in 2011.

-In the United Kingdom, Gerber Juice Company Limited continues to package the drink.

 In 2013, after UK Independence Party MEP Godfrey Bloom made remarks about "Bongo Bongo Land", the Um Bongo website received a surge in traffic, despite the company stating that they had no political affiliations.

 UK formula change

-In the late 1990s parents complained about the amount of sugar and artificial flavourings in many children's fruit drinks, which resulted in new regulations.
+In the late 1990s, parents complained about the amount of sugar and artificial flavourings in many children's fruit drinks, which resulted in new regulations.
 The Um Bongo formula was changed around 2003 or 2004 to comply with the new rules.
 Most of the original ingredients were removed, with the drink being re-branded as "Um Bongo-100% juice", containing only bananas, orange and pineapple.
-In comparison, the original also contained apple, lemon, passion fruit, mandarin, apricot, guava and mango.
+In comparison, the original also contained apple, lemon, passion fruit, mandarin, apricot, guava and mango flavours.
 New packaging for the product was also introduced by 2007, removing much reference to the Congo.

 Return of UK Original Um Bongo

 From the time Libby's changed the formula, the company received many complaints.
 This resulted in their deciding to bring back the original Um Bongo formula in 2009.
-"Classic" Um Bongo was originally renamed "Um Bongo Tropical" and was also repackaged in new plastic 500ml bottles and placed in the chilled section of supermarkets/consumer shops.
+"Classic" Um Bongo was originally renamed "Um Bongo Tropical" and was also repackaged in new plastic 500 ml bottles and placed in the chilled section of supermarkets/consumer shops.
 Libby's set up a website along with Facebook and YouTube accounts, to help gather additional support.

 In May 2011, an "Original" flavour was introduced, with a 200 ml × 3 carton available.
 The 100% Tropical juice version has since been discontinued and replaced with Original.
 An "Orange" flavour was released in 2012, and a 1-litre size was sold beginning in 2013.